Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Problem Formulation

 \subsection{Wind Power Generation Dynamics}

-Denote by $X = (X_t)_{t\in[ 0,T]}$ the wind power generation process on the operating horizon $[0,T]$ in units MW.
-In continuous time, we utilize a mean-reverting stochastic differential equation (SDE) for $(X_t)$.
-The mean reversion level can be interpreted as the day-ahead forecast $(m_t)_{t\in[0,T]}$ and the diffusion term captures the real-time generation uncertainty.
+Let $X = (X_t)_{t \in [0,T]}$ denote the wind power generation process in MW.
+We model $(X_t)$ using a mean-reverting SDE, where the mean-reversion level $(m_t)_{t \in [0,T]}$ represents the day-ahead forecast and is assumed to be non-negative, $m_t \geq 0$.
 Because generation is non-negative and capped by the nameplate generation capacity, the domain of $X$ is bounded, $X_t \in [0, X_{\max}]$.
-To capture all the above features, we work with Jacobi diffusion SDEs \shortcite{SDE_I,SDE_II}
+To this end, we work with Jacobi diffusion SDE \parencite{SDE_I}:

-where $\sigma_t >0$ is the volatility parameter, $\alpha_t > 0$ is the dimensionless mean-reversion parameter, and $ (W_t)_{t\in[0,T]}$ is a Wiener process.
-Note that the mean reversion rate $\alpha_t$ and the volatility $\sigma_t$ are time-dependent to capture the diurnal variability in wind power output.

-\begin{remark} A similar modeling applies to hybrid PV (photovolvaic) + battery storage or hybrid PV+wind+battery storage systems.
-However, unlike wind, solar generation is constrained by daylight hours, meaning the temporal domain of non-zero $(X_t)$ would be restricted to a subset of $[0,T]$.
-Moreover, while there is widespread adoption of BESS to co-locate with solar farms, the primary goal is to shift generation to the evening/early morning hours rather than the firming objective that is our focus herein. \end{remark}
+where $\sigma_t >0$ is the volatility parameter, $\alpha_t > 0$ is the dimensionless mean-reversion parameter, and $ (W_t)_{t\in[0,T]}$ is a Wiener process, capturing the real-time generation uncertainty.
+Note that $\alpha_t$ and $\sigma_t$ are time-dependent to capture the diurnal variability in wind power output. \begin{remark} A similar framework applies to PV–BESS or PV–wind–BESS hybrids.
+Unlike wind, solar generation is limited to daylight hours, so the domain of nonzero $X_t$ is a proper subset of $[0,T]$.
+Moreover, PV–BESS systems primarily aim to shift generation from morning to evening, rather than perform firming as considered here. \end{remark}